Obesity CALL FOR PAPERS

-Over the past 2 years, Obesity has provided rapid online publication of manuscripts on obesity-related aspects of the COVID-19 epidemic.
-Emerging information indicates that after a SARS-CoV-2 diagnosis, 20% of individuals may develop persistent, unresolving symptoms that can last 4 weeks or longer, now termed post-acute sequelae of SARS-CoV-2 (PASC), and large-scale observational data suggests increasing BMI may be a risk factor.
+Over the past two years, Obesity has provided rapid online publication of manuscripts on obesity-related aspects of the COVID-19 epidemic.
+Emerging information indicates that after a SARS-CoV-2 diagnosis, 20% of individuals may develop persistent, unresolving symptoms that can last four weeks or longer, now termed post-acute sequelae of SARS-CoV-2 (PASC), and large-scale observational data suggests increasing BMI may be a risk factor.

-As the official journal of The Obesity Society and the premier source of information for obesity research and discovery from basic to population science, Obesity seeks submission of scientific data on the following topics:
+As the official journal of The Obesity Society and the premier source of information for obesity research and discovery, Obesity seeks submission of scientific data on the following topics:

-- Potential mechanistic drivers of “long COVID” in individuals with obesity, including immune impairment and subsequent reactivation of latent viruses such as cytomegalovirus, Epstein-Barr virus, or varicella zoster virus
+- Potential mechanistic drivers of “long COVID” in individuals with obesity, including immune impairment and of latent viruses

-- Effect of obesity and related psychological stressors on the resolution of symptoms and recovery rate across PASC phenotypes, including in socioeconomically disadvantaged and racial/ethnic minority populations
+- Effect of obesity and related psychological stressors on the resolution of symptoms and recovery rate across PASC phenotypes

 - Response to therapy, based on obesity status, in patients recovering from PASC